css border radius tutorial

 }

-Note that for better performance your image should be square (width = height) and the value of the border-radius should be the percentage.
-You can use px or other units but you have to value it so big like 500px.
+Note that for better performance, your image should be square (width = height) and the value of the border-radius should be more than 50%.
+You can use px or other units, but you have to value it so big, like 500px.

 Button Design by border-radius

-Change style of the button and border-radius in mouse hover.
+Change the style of the button and border-radius on mouse hover.

 <style>